halfrost/vue-objccn/README.md

 <img src='./image/Gifs/Web-login.gif'>
 </p>

-Once the user is not logged in, click on the purchase of e-books, to determine no user login will jump to the login page.
+If there is no login in information and user click the purchase button to buy an e-book, it will jump to the login page.

 Another point is to say that because this is a SPA, so the routing inside are using Router-link to achieve, but did not use `<a>` tag jump, the effect is to jump and do not have to request data, jump quickly.
 This user experience is really cool.